henryhale/xterminal/docs/guide/events.md

 the event handler function is triggered, and we get the terminal log.

-### Multiple Arguments
+### Arguments

-You can pass multiple arguments to the event handler by passing them as additional arguments to `emit()`.
+You can pass multiple arguments to the event handler by passing them as additional arguments to `term.emit()`.

 ```js
 term.on('start', (id) => {